Deep Image Prior: Method

-\paragraph{A parametrization with high noise impedance.} One may wonder why a high-capacity network $f_\theta$ can be used as a prior at all.
+One may wonder why a high-capacity network $f_\theta$ can be used as a prior at all.
 In fact, one may expect to be able to find parameters $\theta$ recovering any possible image $x$, including random noise, so that the network should not impose any restriction on the generated image.
-We now show that, while indeed almost any image can be fitted, the choice of network architecture has a major effect on how the solution space is searched by methods such as gradient descent.
+We now show that, while indeed almost any image can be fitted by the model, the choice of network architecture has a major effect on how the solution space is searched by methods such as gradient descent.
 In particular, we show that the network resists ``bad'' solutions and descends much more quickly towards naturally-looking images.
-The result is that minimizing~\eqref{eq:reparametrization} either results in a good-looking local optimum, or, at least, the optimization trajectory passes near one.
+The result is that minimizing~\eqref{eq:reparametrization} either results in a good-looking local optimum (\cref{fig:priors_illustration} --- left), or, at least, that the optimization trajectory passes near one (\cref{fig:priors_illustration} --- right).

 In order to study this effect quantitatively, we consider the most basic reconstruction problem: given a target image $x_0$, we want to find the value of the parameters $\theta^*$ that reproduce that image.
-This can be setup as the optimization of~\eqref{eq:reparametrization} using a data term comparing the generated image to $x_0$:
+This can be setup as the optimization of~\eqref{eq:reparametrization} using a data term such as the $L^2$ distance that compares the generated image to $x_0$: